dty717/something-about-spring/README.md

 ## tomcat root

-* In server.xml,you can add
+* In server.xml,you can add it as a root.
 ```xml
 	<Context path="" docBase="war_name" debug="0" reloadable="true"></Context>
 ```
-   to make it as a root.
    The real reason is that it connect "/" to "/war_name",so when you visit "/url_path",it convert to visiting "/url_path/war_name",as you thought it is root.
    Another way is make you appName ROOT,and in this way ,don't use (Context path) in server.xml,it will conflict.
-   So the Good way as I think,when deploying the project first time,Stop tomcat, and remove war file and change the deployed file as ROOT
+* So the Good way as I think,when deploying the project first time,Stop tomcat, and remove war file and change the deployed file as ROOT

 ## Contents
 ------------